cshape/bighead/README.md

 All data about used questions and player scores are stored in the `$board` variable of the running `server.php`.
 If you wish to restart the game, kill this process and restart it, all running totals will be wiped.

+ To switch from round 1 to round 2, kill the server, edit the questions-rd2.json file with the updated scores from the first round, and then fire the server back up.
+The players should refresh their screens and all will be well.
+Maybe play some Alex Trebek highlights while your audience waits ;)

 > Note: Saving and returning to games is not currently supported.
 It is possible to manually edit the questions.json file to contain all state, however.
 This will be added in a future version.